Meet Jack Phelps, The Retirement Coach

 Along the way, I meticulously crafted and trademarked The Relaxing Retirement Coaching Program™ to help hundreds of individuals and couples make a seamless and relaxing transition to their retirement years so they can enjoy what they’ve worked so hard to achieve.

 * * * Prior to developing The Relaxing Retirement Coaching Program™ back in 1994, Jack spent five years as a registered representative with Prudential Financial Services.
-In 1992, he received his Chartered Financial Consultant designation from The American College in Bryn Mawr, Pennsylvania.
 In 1989, Jack graduated from Holy Cross College in Worcester, Massachusetts with a B.A. in Economics.

 Jack lives in South Natick, MA with his wife, Colleen,